junxit/us-congress-bills-113/metadata.md

 - 2014-04-09 — Placed on the Union Calendar, Calendar No. 300.
 - 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-408.
 - 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-408.
+- 2014-06-17 — Considered under suspension of the rules. (consideration: CR H5380-5381)
+- 2014-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3998.
+- 2014-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-17 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2014-06-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5380)
+- 2014-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5380)